-5 Stunning Portfolio Layouts for Squarespace Website
+5 Modern Portfolio Layouts for Your Squarespace Website

 Creating a website on Squarespace is indeed user-friendly, but when it comes to customization, a bit of creative thinking is key.